BertramYe/CrawTrainTicketsInformation/README.md

 5. opreation_sqlite3.py   these codes which defined all functions of opreating the DB sqlite3

 6. query_tickets.py       these codes which defined the functions of querying the tickets informations

+7. windows.py             these codes which defined the home windows display and function when this application start

+8. windows.ui             this files is the PyQt5 desigine draft files